gateway-fm/validator-kb/reference/validator-clients.md

 **Diversify online validator clients**: run different validator clients at the same time, for different validators.
-For example, run Vouch for validators 0 to 99, run Lighthouse for validators 100 to 199, etc. Upside: the whole system is resilient toward issues in a signle validator clients, not all of them will go down at the same time.
+For example, run Vouch for validators 0 to 99, run Lighthouse for validators 100 to 199, etc. Upside: the whole system is resilient toward issues in a single validator clients, not all of them will go down at the same time.
 Downside: adds complications to the setup, monitoring and managing validator clients.